AgentMC/Sao20/Translate/En/Part2.md

 At the same time as Asuna tilted her head, Ronye rewound her memory.

-Indeed, it seemed that Asuna had asked Kirito something about Taboo Index after the talk of whether to reveal the truth of "Synthesis ritual" to the upper Integrity Knights and others.
+Indeed, it seemed that Asuna had asked Kirito something about Taboo Index after the talk of whether to reveal the truth of "Synthesis ritual" to the upper Integrity Knights.
 Afterwards, Kirito talked about the mental loop of choosing between two taboos that Raios Antinous caught, and Tiese asked something about the meaning of the sacred word loop, from which the topic diverted to the increase of production of white papers and Tiese’s notebook.
 Which means ──.

 ".... hey Tiese, Asuna-sama's topic was changed in the middle, it's not your fault!"